ben-jamin-chen/springboot-kafka-streams-rest-api/README.md

 ```bash
 $  mvn spring-boot:run
 ```
 After the application runs, navigate to `http://localhost:7001/swagger-ui/index.html?configUrl=/api-docs/swagger-config` in your web browser to access the Swagger UI.
-If you used the same sample data from above, you can enter `362` as the movieId and it should return something similar like this below.
+If you used the same sample data from above, you can enter `362` as the `movieId` and it should return something similar like this below:

 ```json
 {